ManaliPatel/CRUD-MEAN-sample-app/README.md

 - Followed this video for this project: https://www.youtube.com/watch?v=wgGkF4k9c7A
 - Express and MongoDB as backend and React as frontend.
-- I wrote cypress tests afterwards
+- Wrote cypress tests and api tests afterwards

 ## following libraries are used: